Balancing the opposites

-We can’t give you an exact date, but we know for sure it all started in Italy, in the autumn of 1984 when Annegret Morf walked up the stairs of an old, Tuscan farmhouse where she had moved into a rented room the evening before.
-She was coming up the stairs exactly at that time because the bus from Florence had just dropped her off a short walk away.
-She’d been in Florence for her art restoration classes and remained there afterwards to run some errands.
+We can’t give you an exact date.
+But we know for sure that it all started in Italy, in the autumn of 1984 when Annegret Morf walked up the stairs of an old Tuscan farmhouse where she had moved into a rented room the evening before.
+She was coming up the stairs exactly at that time because the bus from Florence had just dropped her off, a short walk away.
+She’d been in Florence for her art restoration classes and had remained there to run some errands.

-Fast forward three months and they were an item.
+Fast forward three months; they were an item.
 No need to go into their tumultuous courtship.
 He was her working-class hero and she his bourgeois princess.

 No, that’s just a bit too cliché.
 Let’s start over.

-He pestered her mercilessly and accused her of being a spoiled, rich, bourgeois Swiss kid going to school in Florence until she got fed up.
-She challenged him to “get real” and go back to school to make his dream of becoming goldsmith come true.
-So he did.
+He pestered her mercilessly and accused her of being the quintessential pampered, rich, bourgeois Swiss kid going to school in Florence.
+She got fed up with it and challenged him to “get real” and go back to school to make his dream of becoming a goldsmith come true.
+And he did.

 Her mission was to defy the typically European notion that the daughter of academics could not be an artisan.
-His mission was to achieve what his dad, a shoemaker who grew up in Italy during World War II, had not accomplished.
+His mission was to achieve what his dad, a shoemaker who grew up in Italy during World War II, had not.

 A karmic relationship?
 Perhaps.

 At the time, they had no idea what they were getting into.
-They had no idea they were laying the foundations for a successful and effervescent jewelry studio by the name of Serafino — one that would be written about in magazines.
+They had no idea they were laying the foundations for a successful jewelry studio by the name of Serafino — one that would be written about in magazines.